deadlydog/PowerShell.GitClean/ReadMe.md

 This assumes that there are multiple git repositories under the specified root directory.

+> [!NOTE]
-__Safety first__: To avoid accidentally deleting files that have not yet been committed to git, this cmdlet will only clean repositories that have no untracked files.
+> __GitClean puts safety first:__ To avoid accidentally deleting files that have not yet been committed to git, this cmdlet will only clean repositories that have no untracked files.
-This ensures you don't lose any work that you haven't committed yet.
+> This ensures you don't lose any work that you haven't committed yet.

 ## 📖 Usage